ssc-datascience/ssc-datascience.github.io/LDA.md

 At this point you are probably wondering why I didn't specify the number of Gibbs samples and the burn in,...
 Well, often in literature and in practice people report using 20,000ish Gibbs samples.
 Sorry that's a typo, it should be *20ish* Collapsed Gibbs samples.
 In general Collapsed Gibbs sampling is used as a stochastic optimizer and get close to a local mode.
+The only part returned is the final iteration of the sampler.
 The collapsed part means that we marginalize over some parameters and then estimate those marginalized parameters afterwards.

 We typically marginalize over topic allocations and word within topic allocations